 are the same as in the example screenshots (

 email@example.com), then users

 aren't exposed to the technical differences between UPNs and email

 Mapping by UPN

-From a user-experience perspective, mapping Azure AD UPNs to Cloud Identity email addresses might be considered the best option.
+From a user-experience perspective, mapping Azure AD UPNs to Cloud Identity or G Suite email addresses might be considered the best option.
 Another benefit of relying on UPNs is that Azure AD guarantees uniqueness so that you avoid the risk of naming clashes.

 However, in order to map Azure AD UPNs to Cloud Identity email addresses, you must meet these requirements:

 - The Azure AD UPNs should be valid email addresses so that any notification emails sent by Google Cloud are correctly delivered to the user's mailbox.
 If this isn't the case already, you might be able to configure alias email addresses to ensure that the user receives such email.

 - The UPNs of all relevant users in Azure AD must use a custom domain as

 [user]@[custom-domain]).
 UPNs that use the Azure AD initial domain (